saisandeepvaddi/electron-react-redux-boilerplate/README.md

 Electron boilerplate with react and redux pre-configured

 # NPM CLI App
 This boilerplate can be installed via npm.
-Skip to [Install](README.md#L31) if you want to clone repo yourself.
+Skip to [manual](#install) if you want to clone app from repo yourself.

 ```shell
   yarn global add electron-react-redux-boilerplate